PoisotLab/Brim.jl/README.md

 [![Documentation Status](https://readthedocs.org/projects/brimjl/badge/?version=latest)](https://readthedocs.org/projects/brimjl/?badge=latest)

 Various ways to optimize the modularity of bipartite networks using BRIM in `Julia`.
-General purpose, but mostly used for biological/ecological datasets.
+General purpose, but mostly used for biological and ecological datasets.